 The shape of the lot is substantially different from a rectangular-, pie- or otherwise regularly shaped residential lot.
-It could be, for example, a triangular lot, L-shaped lot or a lot with a "panhandle."
+It could be, for example, a triangular lot, L-shaped lot or a lot with a "panhandle".
+Refer to Lot area with applied adjustment definition.